In The Beginning

 "In the Beginning God created the heaven and the earth."
 Many leading scientists agree that a single event, some call the "Big Bang", set in motion the steps that led to the formation of the universe we observe today.
 The Hebrew word "bara", used here in the original Hebrew, means the same thing as the English word "create", which means to cause to exist or bring into being.

 "And the Spirit of God moved upon the face of the waters."
-I believe this describes God's supernatural intervention, to make sure the quantity of water was enough to support the requirements for the type of life He intended to create, as the earth congealed into a sphere.
-Some scientists now believe the earth's mass grew larger, as enormous showers of meteors, which have been proven to contain around 5% water showered it's surface.
+I believe this describes God's supernatural intervention, to make sure the quantity of water was enough to support the requirements on earth for the type of life He intended to create, as the earth congealed into a sphere.
+Some scientists now believe the earth's mass grew larger, as enormous showers of meteors, which have been proven to contain around 5% water showered down on it's surface.
 They also believe during this period of the earth's development, that its surface cooled from around 6000 degrees to 200 degrees, allowing water to collect on the surface as a liquid.
 However, there are no good scientific explanations for why the earth has way more than its share of water, compared to other planets.
 The phrase, "Moving on the face of the waters" I believe, was God's supernatural identification and tagging of water sources for earth's development.
 God orchestrated many delicate actions in very precise timing and proportions, to direct the formation of the earth's environment, some natural, and some supernatural, to produce a symphony of intelligent design.
 I believe the arrival of water on the planet in the correct proportion was the result of one of his supernatural actions.
 First, He identified (the face of waters) sources of water and then caused (God moved) them to come together on planet earth.

 "And God said, let there be a firmament in the midst of the waters, and let it divide the waters from the waters.
 And God made the firmament and divided the waters which were under the firmament from the waters which were above the firmament: and it was so.
 And God called the firmament heaven."
 I believe these verses are briefly describing the formation of what scientists call a "water world".
 Here water began to condense into liquid, from a vapor state, as the earth cooled.
-I also believe the event being described here is being described in the only way the ancients would have been able to understand.
+I also believe the event being described here is being described in the only way that ancients would have been able to understand.
 (Remember, the bible is a book written for all generations) Scientists believe the initial temperature of the earth's surface was around six thousand degrees.
 At those temperatures, although atmospheric pressure was much greater at this stage of the earth's formation, all water would have been in a vapor state.
 As the earth cooled sufficiently, scientists believe the enormous quantities of water vapor, suspended in the atmosphere, rained down for millions of years to produce an ocean that covered the entire globe.
 They also believe that island land masses, formed by volcanic eruptions were too unstable to form lasting land masses because they could not withstand the eroding forces of the earth's extreme global weather patterns at that time.
 At this stage of the earth's development, there would have been a separating of water vapor above, from the liquid water covering the entire planet below, just as the Bible describes.
 As I have said, there would not have been any stable solid land masses.

 "So the evening and the morning where the second day."

 "Then God said let the waters under the heavens be gathered together into one place and let the dry land appear; and it was so.
 And God called the dry land Earth; and the gathering together of the waters called He Seas: and God saw that it was good."
 Scientists believe that volcanic activity mixing with the liquid sea of water, which covered the planet, formed a much stronger, but lighter rock, called granite.
 This granite rock became the building block of the continents, because it was able to withstand the erosion factors created by the terribly violent weather on the earth's surface.
 As more and more granite was produced, the continents grew in size.
 Granite is being formed this very same way today, under the ocean, off the coast of Hawaii, where volcanic activity is taking place.
-Granite rock is the building block, which forms continents and it happened at this very stage in earth’s formation, just as the Bible says.
+Granite rock is the building block, which forms continents and it happened at this very stage in earth’s formation, just as indicated by the Bible.

 “And God made two great lights; the greater light to rule the day, and the lesser light to rule the night: [he made] the stars also.
 And God set them in the firmament of the heaven to give light upon the earth, And to rule over the day and over the night, and to divide the light from the darkness: and God saw that [it was] good.
 And the evening and the morning were the fourth day.”
 The writer does not say that God created the sun and moon at this point.
 Instead, he says God “made” two great lights.
 The word for “made” here, in Hebrew, is asah (aw-saw'); a primitive root word used in the broadest sense and widest application with definitions as follows: accomplish, advance, appoint, apt, be at, become, bear, bestow, bring forth, bruise, be busy, certainly, have the charge of, commit, deal (with), deck, displease, do, (ready) dress (-ed), (put in) execute (-ion), exercise, fashion, feast, [fighting-] man, finish, fit, fly, follow, fulfill, furnish, gather, get, go about, govern, grant, great, hinder, hold ([a feast]), indeed, be industrious, journey, keep, labor, maintain, make, be meet, observe, be occupied, offer, officer, pare, bring (come) to pass, perform, prepare, procure, provide, put, requite, sacrifice, serve, set, shew, sin, spend, surely, take, thoroughly, trim, very, vex.
 One can see, by this broad range of meanings for the Hebrew word “asah”, that the writer was not indicating the creation of the sun and moon.
 If he had wanted to do that, he would have used the Hebrew word “bara” as he did in other passages, when he was indicating that God was bringing something into being, which had not previously existed.
 Instead, he is indicating that the sun and moon were being positioned to perform as God had intended them to perform.
 We can correctly interpret this scripture to say, And God “advanced” or “appointed” or “set” or “put” two great lights in place to rule over the day and night, the greater to rule over the day, and the lesser to rule over the night.